Enjoy the brilliance of simplicity. Simplicity can inspire you to new heights, depths and insights into how we simply fit in the universe.

 Children love having fun and activity.
 Take them to parks, the beach and other places where they can run and play.
 Find out what they like to do as a hobbie and cultivate their talent.

 The United States ranks 37th in the world related to healthcare.
-The Patient Protection and Affordable Care Act of 2010 is one of the first steps to overhaul a disconnected health care system in the U.S. Global health has become a valuable contributor to many novel medical discoveries for the prevention of disease such as HIV, cancer and diabetes.
+The Patient Protection and Affordable Care Act of 2010 is one of the first steps to overhaul a disconnected healthcare system in the U.S. Global health has become a valuable contributor to many novel medical discoveries for the prevention of diseases such as SARS-CoV-2 variants, HIV, cancer, and diabetes.
 The benefits of worldwide research can increase understanding of how other countries deliver quality health care.
 Visit the Global Center to learn about global health and trendsetters internationally.

 United States citizens can learn from global countries.
 We currently rank 37 in the world related to health care.
 We can can learn from other countries related to disease prevention.